winlibs/libpng/scripts/README.txt

 Other supporting scripts:
- descrip.mms       =>  VMS makefile for MMS or MMK libpng-config-body.in => used by several makefiles to create libpng-config libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc pngos2.def        =>  OS/2 module definition file used by makefile.os2 pngwin.def        =>  Module definitions for makefile.cygwin and mingw
+ descrip.mms       =>  VMS makefile for MMS or MMK libpng-config.in  =>  Used by "configure" to create libpng-config. libpng-config-body.in => used by several makefiles to create libpng-config libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc libpng.pc-configure.in => Used by "configure" to create libpng.pc libpng.icc pngos2.def        =>  OS/2 module definition file used by makefile.os2
+ pngw32.def        =>  Module definitions for makefile.cygwin and mingw
  png32ce.def       =>  Module definition file used by makefile.cegcc
- pngwin.rc         =>  Used by the visualc6 and visualc71 projects.
+ pngw32.rc         =>  Used by the visualc6 and visualc71 projects.
  SCOPTIONS.ppc     =>  Used with smakefile.ppc

 Further information can be found in comments in the individual makefiles.